Studiosity pilot program at UVic

 A Privacy Impact Assessment was submitted and approved by the UVic Privacy Office.
 It was also reviewed and approved by UVic’s Information Security Office.

-Only students enrolled in the pilot courses will be able to access Studiosity through Brightspace.
+Only students enrolled in the pilot courses were able to access Studiosity through Brightspace.
 The platform does not mine, harvest, or sell student data, and students retain full ownership of their work.
 Importantly, Studiosity does not use student submissions to train its AI systems, ensuring that student work remains private and secure.

 Frequently Asked Questions

-Why is UVic piloting Studiosity?
+Why did UVic pilot Studiosity?

 What is UVic’s approach to artificial intelligence tools?